windsorio/browse/packages/docs/out/DateTime.md

 ### `toLocaleString date tz`

-Returns a string with a locality-sensitive representation of this date.
-Overrides the Object.prototype.toLocaleString() method.
+Returns a string with a locality-sensitive representation of this date

 ### `toLocaleTimeString date tz`